 What we don’t like:

 Not just a good mask in terms of comfort.
 It is a great mask overall.
-A full-face mask on our guide to the most comfortable CPAP masks of 2018, made by an industry leader.
+A full-face mask on our guide to the most comfortable CPAP masks, made by an industry leader.

-2. ResMed AirFit P10 – Most Comfortable Nasal Pillows Mask
+2. ResMed AirFit P10 (Most Comfortable Nasal Pillow Mask)

 If you’ve settled on a nasal pillow mask to compliment your CPAP treatment you are going to find some very comfortable masks out there.
-For this guide to the most comfortable CPAP masks of 2018, we favor the ResMed AirFir P10.
-Again, it features on our list of Best CPAP Masks of 2018 so you won’t be making any sacrifices elsewhere in order to get a mask that feels great to wear.
+For this guide to the most comfortable CPAP masks, we favor the ResMed AirFir P10.

 What we like: